 Elaine Gan is an artist-scholar who combines theory, research, and creative practice, and engages with the fields of digital humanities, visual arts, science & technology studies, and environmental anthropology.

-- How will you shoe change over time and convey this to ppl who just got there
+How will you show change over time and convey this to ppl who just got there

 We talked about using more salient ways to indicate (mainly visually since sonic is not very clear maybe?) that the human interacted w the system in a cooperative and fruitful way.
 “Making connections and specialities visible”

 Change of water levels (tubes?).
 She seemed to really like water as a medium.

 Examples of systems thinking and turning institutions on their head Hans Haacke